One-photon measurement of two-photon entanglement

 When the HWP is set at $\theta=\pi/4$, the polarization components of $\alpha_1$ are rotated as $\ket{H_\a}\rightarrow \ket{V_\a}$ and $\ket{V_\a}\rightarrow -\ket{H_\a}$.
 The quantum state produced at $Q_2$ is not affected by the rotation of the HWP.
 If we now detect photon $\b$ after projecting onto the $\{\ket{H_\b},\ket{V_\b}\}$ basis, no interference is observed for all values of $\I$ and $I_H$, i.e., the corresponding values of visibility are $\mathcal{V}_{H}\big|_{\theta=\frac{\pi}{4}}=\mathcal{V}_{V}\big|_{\theta=\frac{\pi}{4}}=0$.
 This is because \textit{if we were} to jointly measure the polarization state of photon $\alpha$ (after $Q_2$) we would know from which crystal photon $\beta$ had arrived.
 It is important to note that measurement in $\{\ket{H_\b},\ket{V_\b}\}$ basis does not yield any information about entanglement.

 We now detect photon $\b$ after projecting onto $\ket{D_\b}\equiv (\ket{H_\b} +\ket{V_\b})/\sqrt{2}$ while the HWP is set at $\theta=\pi/4$.
 Photon $\b$ can now arrive at the detector in four alternative ways: 1) from $C_H^1$, 2) from $C_H^2$, 3) from $C_V^1$, and 4) from $C_V^2$.
 We first note that alternative 1 is fully distinguishable from alternative 2 for the reason discussed in the previous paragraph.
 Likewise, alternative 3 is fully distinguishable from alternative 4.
 For very similar reasons, alternatives 1 \& 3 are also distinguishable from each other, as are alternatives 2 \& 4.

 According to the laws of quantum mechanics, the distinguishable alternatives do not result in interference.
 Let us now consider the remaining two options: alternatives 1 \& 4, and alternatives 2 \& 3.
 These two sets of alternatives are fully equivalent to each other.
-For the sake of brevity, we only present arguments for alternatives 1 \& 4 (Fig. \ref{fig_exp_all}c).
+For the sake of brevity, we only present arguments for alternatives 1 \& 4 (Fig. \ref{3b}).
 We recall that the mutual coherence between emissions at $C_H^1$ and $C_V^2$ is given by $\I$.
-Therefore, if $\I=0$, alternatives 1 \& 4 become fully distinguishable \cite{mandel1991coherence} and no interference occurs.
+Therefore, if $\I=0$, alternatives 1 \& 4 become fully distinguishable and no interference occurs \cite{mandel1991coherence}.
 If $I_H=0$ or $I_V=0$, no emission occurs at $C_H^1$ or $C_V^2$.
 In this case alternatives 1 \& 4 are also fully distinguishable.
 When $\I=1$ and $I_H=I_V=1/\sqrt{2}$, alternatives 1 \& 4 are fully indistinguishable and interference occurs with maximum visibility.
 In any intermediate case interference occurs with reduced visibility.
 Following this argument, we find that the visibility is given by (c.f. \cite{pol-ent-theory})

 It follows from Eqs. (\ref{conc-form}) and (\ref{vis-D}) that the single-photon interference visibility $\mathcal{V}_{D}\big|_{\theta=\frac{\pi}{4}}$ is linearly proportional to the concurrence, i.e., the visibility contains information about the entanglement.
 Figure \ref{threevis} shows experimentally obtained interference patterns for four sates.
 The data clearly show that when HWP angle $\theta=\pi/4$, the visibility measured for $\ket{D_\b}$ increases with the amount of entanglement .